Simon Sinek

-Simon Oliver Sinek (born 9 October 1973) is an American author and inspirational speaker on business leadership.
+Simon Oliver Sinek (born 9 October 1973) is an author and inspirational speaker on business leadership.
 His books include Start with Why (2009) and The Infinite Game (2019).

 Early life and education

 Sinek was born in Wimbledon on 9 October 1973.
-His mother is Jewish and of Hungarian Jewish descent.
+His mother is of Hungarian Jewish descent.
 As a child, he lived in Johannesburg, London, and Hong Kong before his family settled in the United States.
 He graduated in 1991 from Northern Valley Regional High School at Demarest in Bergen County, New Jersey and earned a BA in cultural anthropology from Brandeis University, then studied law at City, University of London.